Your guide to buying bed linen

 - Don't be tempted to compromise on quality.
 There is no substitute for fine quality fabrics and natural materials are a must in the bedroom.

 The quick way to…fill a duvet cover

 Turn your duvet cover inside out and get hold of the two top corners of the duvet cover from the inside.
 Still holding the corners, get hold of the top two corners of the duvet and shake the cover down the length of the duvet and fasten to close.

 The stylish way to…create the 'all white' bed

-A bed dressed in white creates a calm, tranquil retreat.
-Add interest and texture by choosing a variety of fabrics and textures to dress the bed with –so a velvet bedspread, linen bed linen and a mohair throw would make a luxurious, tactile combination.
+A bed dressed in white bed linen creates a calm, tranquil retreat.
+Add interest by choosing a variety of fabrics and textures to dress the bed with.

-Start with a pair of large square Continental pillows standing up against the headboard.
-These make the bed look impressive when you are not sleeping in it, and make it so comfortable when you want to sit up and read.
+Start with a pair of large square continental pillows standing up against the headboard.
 Follow this with two size pillows for sleeping on, and the finishing touch?
-One, two or even three scatter cushions, square or oblong.
+One, two or even three scatter cushions, square or oblong in any fabric.